OpenNTF/WebDevToolkitForDx/developer_readme.md

 Also make sure that the gulp repackages the tarballs after pulling any changes from the git repo.
 The tarball's will not be committed after running `$ git pull` but the updated tarballs will be included in the next commit.

+To create the release zip  install Grunt client

+npm install -g grunt-cli

+then run grunt build to generate the zip in the build directory.
+When you are releasing copy the zip to the release directory